bpetit/blog/content/posts/sre-for-climate.md

 Adoption of SRE is increasing and the framework it provides is really interesting, as it encourages plain collaboration between tech and product teams.
 As brillantly said [Alexis Nicolas](https://www.linkedin.com/in/alexis8nicolas/) during a recent  webinar, mitigating climate change is like an **escape game that we are all participating to**, whether we want it or not.

-If I participare to an escape game in which failure means a [**real danger for my surroundings and myself**](https://meteofrance.com/actualites-et-dossiers/actualites/meteo-france-eclaire-le-climat-en-france-jusquen-2100), I'd prefer to have a dynamic help to solve the challenges, alarms if I spend to much time on less important items and a team fully commited, transparently collaborating on the same objective.
+If I participate to an escape game in which failure means a [**real danger for my surroundings and myself**](https://meteofrance.com/actualites-et-dossiers/actualites/meteo-france-eclaire-le-climat-en-france-jusquen-2100), I'd prefer to have a dynamic help to solve the challenges, alarms if I spend to much time on less important items and a team fully commited, transparently collaborating on the same objective.
 Don't you ?

 ## How to get those metrics ?